 - Are there shrubs or trees that are too close to the home?
 Trim them away from the home, this will also help with curb appeal.

 - Grading.
-Take a look at your front and backyard and make sure the grade is going away from the home.
+Take a look at your front and backyard and make sure the grade is going away from the home, draining water away from the homes foundation.

 - Be sure the gutters are attached correctly and if there are leaves in them clean prior to home inspection